surifirstpin/biplus_documentation/docs/Model.md

 ## Custom Query

-BI+ helps You can create your own set of derived custom table that doesn’t already exist in your database.
+BI+ helps you You can create your own set of derived custom table that doesn’t already exist in your database.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzE5MDYyODM3XX0=
+eyJoaXN0b3J5IjpbMTczNzA1MjUzMl19
 -->